Kotlin/dokka/dokka-subprojects/plugin-jekyll/README.md

 </plugin>
 ```

-After configuring this, running the `dokka:dokka` goal to produce the documentation.
+After configuring this, run the `dokka:dokka` goal to produce documentation in Jekyll format.

 For more information, see the Maven plugin's documentation for [Other output formats](dokka-maven.md#other-output-formats).
 You can find the Jekyll plugin on